leontpearson/Final-Project/README.md

 This component allows users to search for specific games

-## SearchResults Component

-This component displays the search results from searchbox component

 ## Getting Started

 To get started with this project, first clone this repository and then run `npm install` to install the necessary dependencies.
 After that, run `npm start` to start the application.